Penalty troubles surrounding UMass hockey before set with Providence

 The Minutemen committed a combined 16 penalties in their two prior defeats — eight in both contests — signifying a trend that will have to decline if UMass is going to compete with the heavyweights of Hockey East.

-“It’s been a major focus now for the last couple weekends, ever since the Ohio State game, where again their powerplay beat us,” Carvel said.
-“The UNH game was very similar to the Ohio State game where they really didn’t create much 5-on-5, but they scored on the powerplay twice, 5-on-3 and Ohio State scored on a faceoff play where our center got kicked out.
+“It’s been a major focus now for the last couple weekends, ever since the Ohio State game, where again their power play beat us,” Carvel said.
+“The UNH game was very similar to the Ohio State game where they really didn’t create much 5-on-5, but they scored on the power play twice, 5-on-3 and Ohio State scored on a faceoff play where our center got kicked out.
 We feel like we’re doing a pretty god job neutralizing good offensive teams, but the amount of penalty kills is killing us.”

 With arguably its stiffest opponent on the horizon in Providence this Thursday and Saturday, the Minutemen have an opportunity to show they’ve learned their lesson and prove they can stay out of the penalty box against a well-rounded Friars (5-3-0, 2-2-0 HEA) club.